 Prepayment is not available for correspondence courses, career counseling or coaching sessions, licensing or certification exams, or review courses.

-Should you need additional tuition assistance beyond the $750 prepayment, you must submit your request for reimbursement within one year of the course end date.
+Should you need additional tuition assistance beyond the $750 prepayment, you must submit your request for reimbursement within 90 days of the course end date.

-If you do not complete a course for which you have received prepayment, you must return to MIT any money refunded to you by the educational institution.
+If you do not complete a course for which you have received a prepayment, you must return the money to MIT.

 Request prepayment in your online Tuition Assistance Account (in Atlas) at least four weeks before payment is due.